vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 ![Step 5: Edit and add node pools](img/tko-on-vsphere-with-tanzu/TKO-VWT62.png)

-Tanzu Kubernetes Clusters come with a `vmware-system-privileged` `PodSecurityPolicy` (PSP) that prevents `Pod`s from being scheduled except by service accounts that are bound to this PSP by way of a namespaced `RoleBinding` or a cluster-wide `ClusterRoleBinding`.
-Tanzu Mission Control allows you to create service accounts for packages installed through it.
-However, because these accounts are not bound to this PSP, `Pod`s provisioned by these packages never get scheduled, causing TMC to time out during the installation.
+Cluster creation roughly takes 15-20 minutes to complete.
+After the cluster deployment completes, ensure that Agent and extensions health shows green.

 ![Health screen for agent and extensions](img/tko-on-vsphere-with-tanzu/TKO-VWT63.png)

+## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes clusters with Tanzu Service Mesh

+For instructions on installing Tanzu Service Mesh on your workload cluster, please see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)

 ## <a id=integrate-to> </a> Integrate Tanzu Kubernetes clusters with Tanzu Observability

 For instructions on enabling Tanzu Observability on your workload cluster, please see [Set up Tanzu Observability to Monitor a Tanzu Kubernetes Clusters](./tko-saas-services.md#set-up-tanzu-observability-to-monitor-a-tanzu-kubernetes-clusters)

-## <a id=integrate-tsm> </a> Integrate Tanzu Kubernetes clusters with Tanzu Service Mesh

-For instructions on installing Tanzu Service Mesh on your workload cluster, please see [Onboard a Tanzu Kubernetes Cluster to Tanzu Service Mesh](./tko-saas-services.md#onboard-a-tanzu-kubernetes-cluster-to-tanzu-service-mesh)

 ## <a id=deploy-user-managed-packages> </a> Deploy User-Managed Packages on Tanzu Kubernetes clusters

 <!--- For instructions on installing user-Managed packages on the Tanzu Kubernetes clusters, please see []() -->

-## **Self-Service Namespace in vSphere with Tanzu**
+## Self-Service Namespace in vSphere with Tanzu

 Typically creating and configuring vSphere namespaces (permissions, limits, etc.) is a task performed by a vSphere Administrator.
 But this model doesn’t allow flexibility in a DevOps model.
 Every time a developer/cluster-admin needs a new namespace for deploying Kubernetes clusters, the task of creating a namespace has to be completed by the vSphere Administrator.
 Only after permissions, authentication, etc. are configured for the namespace can be consumed.